dwalleck/dwalleck.com/input/posts/career-in-testing.md

 get by, but what about the next dozen projects you work on?
 Do you really want to write all that code again?
 Which brings me to...

+Good automated tests are:

+- as reliable as possible
+- as timely as possible
+- provide clear feedback

+# You'll learn about source control and configuration management

+Use Git.
+Never check-in credentials.
+Get smart about storing your secrets.

 # You’ll become a great library author

 You'll become a great library author.
+Sure, you could get away with just copying code between projects, but do you really want to?
 All that config management stuff?
-Package that up as a library to us again later.
+Packagecthat up as a library to us again later.
 Wrapped some http clients with logging?
 New package.
 Wrote some helpful decorators?
 New package.
-And all of those libraries need the same love as any other library, which means tests (testing your test code?
-Inconceivable!), CI, docs, packaging, and examples.
-Sure, you can get away with just copying code between projects, but do you really want to?
+And all of those libraries need the same love and care as any other library, which means tests (testing your test code?
+Inconceivable!), CI, docs, packaging, and good examples.

 # You’ll learn CI and infrastructure tools